alinex/node-monitor-sensor/README.md

 - `result` - the results:
   - `date` - start date of last or current run
   - `status` - status of the last or current run (ok, warn, fail)
+  - `message` - error message of the last or current run
   - `value` - map of measured values
-  - `data` - complete data from the last or current run
+  - `analysis` - additional analysis data
-  - `message` - error message of the last or current run

 License